andraugust/andraugust.github.io/stat_thermo.md

 $$

-This result is a bit harder to interpret directly, due to the paramagnet's unusual relationship between $$U$$ and $$N$$, but qualitatively the result is the same: multiplicity has one _very_ sharp peak for large systems.
+In the high-energy-per-particle limit this result is qualitatively the same: multiplicity has one _very_ sharp peak for large systems (at high enough energy).
 In fact, the same is true when other quantities like volume or number of particles are exchanged.
-This observation prompts us to look for a general relationship between $$\Omega$$ and the equilibrium state of _all_ thermal variables it depends on.
+This observation prompts us to look for a general relationship between $$\Omega$$ and the equilibrium state of _all_ the thermal variables it depends on.

 __General Equilibrium.__ Going back to energy exchange, we know that thermal equilibrium happens when